!-- Google Tag Manager -->

 What happens after allergy testing?

-After identifying your allergens, your Feminine Urgicare provider recommends a personalized treatment plan.
-The first line of treatment for most allergies includes a plan to avoid allergens (as much as possible) and over-the-counter or prescription medications to ease your symptoms.
+After identifying your allergens, your medical provider recommends a personalized treatment plan.
+The first line of management for most allergies includes a plan to avoid allergens (as much as possible) and prescribing or recommending over-the-counter or prescription medications to ease your symptoms.

-If you have a severe allergic reaction or allergies to substances known to cause anaphylaxis (a life-threatening allergic reaction), your Feminine Urgicare provider refers you to an allergy specialist for advanced care.
+If you have a severe allergic reaction or allergies to substances known to cause anaphylaxis (a life-threatening allergic reaction), your practitioner refers you to an outside allergy specialist for advanced care.

-Feminine Urgicare welcomes walk-in patients needing allergy testing; you can also call or use online booking to schedule an appointment.
+Patients are welcome to walk into the facility for allergy testing from the independent medical team; you can also call or use online booking to schedule an appointment.